Permissionless-Software-Foundation/dex-amm/dev-docs/specification.md

 ### JSON File Handling
 This adapter is able to read in a JSON file containing desired orders to maintain with the DEX.

-### Price Feed
+### DEX
-This is a class of adapters.
-Any orders involving tokens that are maintained by the AMM, need to have a price feed that ultimately resolves into USD.
-The USD output of this adapters is used by the system to decide if an order needs to be re-created.
+This library is called by the Order Use Case library.
+They contain code for making REST API calls to the DEX, in order to work with Orders.